 Generally, a building, structure, object, site or district which is more than fifty years old may be designated an historic property or part of an historic district if it has significant character, interest, or value as a part of the development, heritage or cultural characteristics of the city, county, state or nation.
-The property must also possess integrity of location, design, materials, workmanship and association, and must qualify under one or more of the following categories to be eligible for listing on the Spokane Register (Spokane Municipal Code [SMC] 17D.040.090):
+The property must also possess integrity of location, design, materials, workmanship and association, and must qualify under one or more of the following categories to be eligible for listing on the Spokane Register (Spokane Municipal Code [SMC] 17D.100.020):

-A. Property is associated with events that have made a significant contribution to the broad patterns of the history of the city, county, state or nation.

-B. Property is associated with the lives of persons significant in the history of the city, county, state or nation.

-C. Property embodies the distinctive characteristics of a type, period, or method of construction or represents the work of a master, or possesses high artistic values, or represents a significant and distinguishable entity whose components lack individual distinction.

-D. Property has yielded, or is likely to yield, information important in prehistory or history.
+- A. Property is associated with events that have made a significant contribution to the broad patterns of the history of the city, county, state or nation. - B. Property is associated with the lives of persons significant in the history of the city, county, state or nation. - C. Property embodies the distinctive characteristics of a type, period, or method of construction or represents the work of a master, or possesses high artistic values, or represents a significant and distinguishable entity whose components lack individual distinction. - D. Property has yielded, or is likely to yield, information important in prehistory or history. - E. A property that represents the culture and heritage of the city of Spokane in ways not adequately addressed in the other criteria, as in its visual prominence, reference to intangible heritage, or any range of cultural practices.